OpenMeetings Commercial Support: Services and FAQ

 We don’t provide guarantees for the quality of work of the third parties deliverables, which comprises of but are not limited to the software (web browsers, run -time environments, operating systems, etc.) and hardware (personal computers, network equipment, etc.).

 We are not responsible for the problems arising from a client-side equipment.
-If your users don’t have enough bandwidth or RAM on their workstations, we cannot resolve such problems.
-Again, try the demo server with your equipment first to make a decision.
+If your users don’t have enough bandwidth or RAM on their hardware, we cannot resolve such problems.
+Again, try one of the demo servers with your equipment first to make a decision.

 Some additional features are enlighted here: